 The core of a strong, fit body is a strong, fit … well, core!
 (Makes sense, right?)
 And if you love to roll out your mat and get your downward dog on, there’s good news: yoga can be really effective for building core strength.

 Especially if you practice like Danielle Diamond.

-Diamond is a superstar Nutritious Life Certified yoga instructor, and she created Xen Strength Yoga, a method that combines yoga and meditation with muscle-building.
+Diamond is a superstar Nutritious Life-Certified yoga instructor and creator of Xen Strength Yoga, a method that combines yoga and meditation with muscle-building.
 Using both weights and warrior poses, the practice comes with major mind-body benefits.
-Now, she’s sharing 10-minute sequences you can do at home, here, in a series of videos that illustrate yoga’s many functions.
+Now, she’s sharing 10-minute sequences you can do at home in a series of videos that illustrate yoga’s many functions.

 Xen Strength Yoga for Core Strength